-- The Automatic Way: If you don’t have time to go through the opt-out procedures, you can use OneRep’s public records removal platform.
-We’ll remove your information from 191 people-search sites — automatically.
-OneRep will also monitor the web for you every month, running scheduled privacy scans and getting rid of your newly-appeared or relisted profiles on data brokers.
-And we’ll keep you posted of the results both via regular email reports and in real time on your personal dashboard.
+- The automatic way: If you don’t have time to go through the opt-out procedures, you can use OneRep’s public records removal platform.
+We’ll remove your information from 199 people-search sites — automatically.
+OneRep will also monitor the web for you every month, running scheduled privacy scans and getting rid of your newly appeared or relisted profiles on data brokers.
+And we’ll keep you posted on the results both via regular email reports and in real time on your personal dashboard.

-By following either or the methods introduced above, you can remove your sensitive personal information from being displayed on people search sites.
-In this way, this personal information can be deleted — the law is on your side, and it obliges people search engines to remove unauthorized profiles upon request.
+By following either of the methods introduced above, you can remove your sensitive personal information from being displayed on people-search sites.

 But what about removing original public records, such as from court or any other public institution?
 The answer isn’t so simple here.
 These records are very hard to delete unless the government provides a mechanism to clear them, and unless you have a verifiable reason to have them sealed.
 After all, records about arrests, bankruptcy, judgments, liens, lawsuits, and foreclosures are public for a reason — they help ensure transparency to the public.